8 Things You MUST Know Before Filing for Bankruptcy in Wisconsin

 Filing for bankruptcy on your own is called “pro se” filing (a Latin word meaning "for oneself").
 This is a wise way to go about declaring bankruptcy.
 It's time-consuming and costly to learn bankruptcy law on the fly.
 The possibility of losing valuable assets is always on the table.

 Still, you're within your legal rights to file for bankruptcy without a lawyer.
 Legally speaking, there is no requirement for a personal bankruptcy lawyer.
-But by filing alone, you're exposesd to serious risk of losing assets or having your case dismissed entirely.
+But by filing alone, you're exposed to serious risk of losing assets or having your case dismissed entirely.

 Here’s Why You Need a Bankruptcy Attorney: